mui/material-ui/docs/src/pages/components/grid/grid.md

 Material-UI doesn't provide any CSS Grid functionality itself, but as seen below you can easily use CSS Grid to layout your pages.

 {{"demo": "pages/components/grid/CSSGrid.js", "bg": true}}

+---

+🎨 If you are looking for more grid styles, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/grid).